Politics of Hamilton, Ontario

-Politically, Hamilton is known for producing groundbreaking, colourful and left-wing politicians.
-Locally, though, the big political stories have included the controversial amalgamation of Hamilton with its suburbs in 2001, the destruction of green space around the Red Hill Valley to make way for the Red Hill Creek Expressway, and plans to build a Light Rail Transit line in the city.
+The politics of Hamilton, Ontario include municipal, provincial, and federal issues.
+Notable political issues in Hamilton include the controversial amalgamation of Hamilton with its suburbs in 2001, the destruction of green space around the Red Hill Valley to make way for the Red Hill Creek Expressway, and plans to build a Light Rail Transit line in the city.

 Municipal politics

 The municipal politics of Hamilton, Ontario function within a framework council-manager government with considerable autonomy despite constitutionally-mandated oversight from the Government of Ontario.
 Hamilton's mayor is the ceremonial leader of council, with other councillors accepting the role of Deputy Mayor, and thus chair of council, on a rotating basis.
 The city elects members to its council independently of political parties, though many have strong ties to federal and provincial parties, as well as slates, which have historically been an important part of municipal elections.
 Hamilton's politics has been influenced by all major Canadian political parties and, to a certain extent, by the Communist/Labor-Progressive parties and smaller special interest groups.

 Presently, Hamilton, Ontario City Council is composed of 15 councillors, elected from each of the city's wards and one mayor, elected in a citywide poll.
 The current composition of council has existed since 2000.
 The most recent election was held on Monday October, 24 2022.

 In 1973, the City of Hamilton and the towns of Flamborough, Ancaster, Dundas, Glanbrook, and Stoney Creek were merged into the Region of Hamilton-Wentworth by the government of Bill Davis.
 The creation of the region sparked a special municipal election that deviated from the two-year terms that Hamilton City Council had observed from 1954.
 Following the region's establishment, Hamilton's city council was composed of two aldermen from each of the city's eight wards and a mayor, elected in a citywide poll.
 Hamiltonians were also represented at regional council by the mayor, Board of Control, and one aldermen from each ward, whereas other municipalities in the region were represented by their mayors and an additional regional councillor.
 Until 1988, the regional chair was appointed by the Ontario government, after which the position was elected in a region-wide poll until the council was dissolved in 2000.

 When the city was incorporated in 1846, two aldermen were elected from each of the city's five original wards.
 The wards constituted the city's original Gore District settlement, and were divided by major streets: